falconomad/UnityGames/README.md

 Scripts for both of these are available In the Scripts folder.

-Assets used for the projects are placed under asset folder.

 The final build apks are also available (Punk Mario.apk,Flappy Crow.apk)